 10) If you are going down the self publishing route and you pull it off you get to keep most if not all the proceeds and royalties.
 Lovely!
-Possibly make more than the conventional method of using an established publisher.
-Though this is a whole different animal than just being a writer.
+Possibly you make more than the conventional method of using an established publisher, though this is a whole different animal than just being a writer.
 In this event you have to think cold hard business.
 Though for the illustrator you commission you will have to prove not only that you can pay them the going rate, organise the relevant contracts but they will also want to know about royalties.
 A large part of an illustrator’s income is royalties from book sales.
 So you will have to prove that you can deliver that too.
 You have to give them a reason to accept you over and above a job from an established publisher.
 So you will have to go some way to do some confidence and trust building.

-The publisher always commissions the artist or writer, sorts out the contracts and pays all the relevant fees.
-The publisher’s contract with writer is separate from the illustrator’s.
-The writer owns the copyright to the words and illustrator owns the copyright to the pictures.
+In summary the publisher always commissions the artist or writer, sorts out the contracts and pays all the relevant fees.
+The publisher’s contract with the writer is separate from the illustrator’s.
+The writer owns the copyright to the words and the illustrator owns the copyright to the pictures.
 So the writer and illustrator in a way own the picture book together 50/50.
-The publisher pays the royalties to the writer and illustrator.
+The publisher pays the royalties to the writer and the illustrator.
 The writer has no say over how much the illustrator gets paid and vice versa.
 If you don’t like the choice of illustrator that the publisher has made, then of course say so but you may just have to accept it.
 The writer is often shown drawings the illustrator does for the story and can make comments but is in no way in control of it or has final say.
 With picture books it is a mistake to think that the writer is somehow responsible for organising the illustrations.
 In picture books the writer and illustrator are equals as the book relies so heavily on both.
 It is actually more a trinity between three parties, writer, illustrator and publisher.